djeada/Linux-Notes/notes/kernel.md

 * Device drivers make a specific hardware device operational, make up a substantial portion of the source code in the Linux kernel.
 Tutorial on Device Drivers
 * Architecture-dependent code; those parts that rely on the architecture on which they operate and, as a result, must take the architectural design into account for proper functioning and efficiency.

+## Displaying info about the kernel

+To check the current kernel version, use:

+        uname -a

 ## Monitoring kernel

 * <i>dmesg</i> (alternatively <i>journalctl --dmesg</i>) allows to see kernel ring buffer.
 The kernel ring buffer holds information such as device driver initialization messages, hardware messages, and kernel module messages.